estefaniacarrer/estefaniacarrer/README.md

 ## 📚 Education:

-Software Development (Java) - Free Courses - 05/2022 to Present.</br>
+Software Development - Free Courses - 05/2022 to Present.</br>
 Electrical Engineering (Emphasis in Control and Automation) - University of Uberaba - 01/2011 - 12/2015.
 </br>